 This is an example of my ride log that I submit along with my other documentation for a Iron Butt Association certified ride.

-Here is a list of the 24 IBA certified rides I have completed.
+Here is a list of most of the IBA certified rides I have completed.
 Click on the Ride Report links.

 |BBG ( FL-BBG )||05/16/2008||1520||Ride Report|